 Returning the security deposit

 The landlord must return the security deposit to the tenant after the tenant vacates the premises.
 Also, notify the landlord of the intent to vacate due to accidental damage.
 The security deposit must be returned within seven days of the notice.
 The same applies if the tenant vacates the premises for damages within 45 days.
-Don’t forget to schedule your move out cleaning in Chicago.
+Don’t forget to schedule your move-out cleaning.

 The landlord can deduct unpaid rent from the security deposit.
 Retain a reasonable amount needed to repair any damage caused by a tenant.